 Is my business even franchise-able?
 This is very important as not every business is.
 Is there even a need for my business concept in other geographic locations?
-Is my business one that can easily be taught to potential franchisees?
+Is my business model easily teachable to potential franchisees?
 Am I comfortable in making the transition from owner-operator to franchisor?

 The sale of franchises can be a legally complex process at both the federal and state levels.
 The laws are often not uniform and can vary from state to state.
 Prior to selling any franchises, a franchisor must file a franchise disclosure document (FDD) with the Federal Trade Commission (FTC).
-The FDD discloses extensive information about the franchisor, which is intended to provide the potential franchisee with the information needed to make an informed decision.
-A franchise attorney will be a valued resource in your franchising journey and will assist in the preparation and filing of the FDD.
+The FDD is discloses extensive information about the franchisor and is intended to provide the potential franchisee with information needed to make an informed decision.
+A franchise attorney will be a valued resource in your franchising journey.
+They will assist in the preparation and filing of the FDD.

 Now that you know the resources available to you, it’s time to begin your journey of growing your business via franchising.
-Click the button below to learn more and to speak to a certified public accountant at LBA Haynes Strand!
+Contact us to learn more and to speak to a certified public accountant at LBA Haynes Strand!